Last Updated on

 Inside our labs, each refrigerator we check gets wired up with temperature sensors.
-Then we check them for more than a month in the temperature regulated chamber to examine temperature uniformity & thermostat control .
+Then we check them for more than a month in the temperature regulated chamber to examine temperature uniformity & thermostat control.

 CR’s test engineers collect above 5.4 million temp readings for every single model to identify cold & warm areas and find out which refrigerators can keep your food fresh longest.
-The final results reveal that many refrigerators simply do not perform well in their primary task, and that could mean extra waste of food and higher grocery bills.
+The final results reveal that many refrigerators simply do not perform well in their primary tasks, and that could mean an extra waste of food and higher grocery bills.

 To evaluate the freezer chambers of refrigerators, the specialists fill the appliances with boxes & boxes of frozen spinach, then analyze how well they keep the packages frozen.

 Moreover, we calculate usable storage ability, which very rarely matches what manufacturers declare.
 Our specialists then start using these measurements to calculate energy-efficiency, which factors into a model’s general rating.

 Pick A Style

 There is refrigerator settings to match all households.
 French door models are expanding in popularity.
 Some consumers choose the convenience of bottom freezers, which placed fresh foods at eye level, but top freezers and side by side could make more beneficial use of space inside a smaller kitchen.
 This is what you should know to make the best choice.